 There are three key audiences (among others) that you will likely be talking to on a daily basis.
 Each of them will have their own needs and understanding, so you will need to alter certain aspects of your communication to help engage with each in a clear way that works for them.
 These are:

-Verve’s clients have been identified as both: having similar values to ours and having a need for our services.
+Existing or propective clients: Our clients have been identified as both having similar values to ours and having a need for our services.
+As our clients are themselves in financial services, we know that they have an in-depth understanding of the products and services that we communicate.

 Help you out